ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/TimePeriodAndFormBuilderUpgrade.md

 1. IntegerTimePeriod class

-This is a wrapper for an Integer object whihc also exposes methods for hours and minutes.
-It expects the integer it receieve to be the total number of minutes for the given period.
+This is a wrapper for an Integer object which also exposes methods for hours and minutes.
+It expects the integer it recieves to be the total number of minutes for the given period.

 2. TimePeriod type